 So the penalty isn’t likely to break you if you postpone buying prescription coverage for a few years.
 In fact, if you’re not taking any medications, then buying Medicare prescription drug coverage now is, effectively, paying over $30 a month now in order to save $4 a month later.
 How does that make sense?

-But what if you’re already taking medications?
 If the medications you are taking are all generic then you might be better off purchasing them without using insurance.
-The cash price for many generic medications at places like Costco or Wal-Mart is often less than the insurance copay for many of these medications.
-If you add the cost of insurance premiums to that of your copay, then you’re almost certainly saving money by going without insurance and buying your generic medications directly.
+By using the website GoodRx.com, you might find that the cash price of your medication is less than the insurance copay for many of the medications you’re taking.
+If you add the cost of insurance premiums to that of your copays, then you’re almost certainly saving money by going without insurance and buying your generic medications directly.

-Most of the time there will be several alternative medications that have the exact same effect as the one you’re taking and most of them will still be inexpensive.
+If the medication you’ve been prescribed is rather expensive, you can also check if an alternative medication is available that does the same thing but costs less.
+Most of the time there will be several alternative medications that have the exact same effect as the one you’re taking and prices can vary significantly for different medications in the same class that do the same thing.
 What’s more, doctors are quite used to substituting medications for patients since insurance formularies change all of the time.
 If a doctor is willing to change a patient’s medication simply because an insurance company asks, he should also be willing to change your medication when you ask.

-What if you do need a brand name medication?
+What if you do need an expensive medication?

 The prices of most brand name medications are more than most people can easily afford.
 Even with insurance, the copays for some of these medications can be quite steep ($50 a month or more per medication).
 So, if you are prescribed a brand name medication, first ask your doctor if there is an inexpensive alternative to that medication.
 Often there is, but most doctors don’t consider price when writing prescriptions (after all, it’s not their money).